Cats-n-coffee/jsLoxLang/README.md

 Takes the code and splits it into tokens, that will then be given to the parser.
 It reads strings raw source code and does its job of creating tokens.

+The user input is always added to the inputString, but only valid characters that deserve the lexer's attention will be considered as tokens and created as such.

 ### JsLox class
 1 - Main method: "directs" the given input: uses the array length to return an error, read or run the prompt.
   - runFile method: read the file, transforms the bytes to a string.
 Needed if we read code that's already written?